lydell/yaba/readme.md

 Better yet, if you're running CoffeeScript files via the `coffee` command, the stack trace will point to the original CoffeeScript source, giving you the expression in CoffeeScript.
-(Requires CoffeeScript > 1.6.3).
+(Requires CoffeeScript 1.7.0 or later).
 That's currently not possible in any browser.

 If the environment does not put a `stack` property on error objects, yaba still works.
 You just don't get the expression in the error message.
 Instead you get something like "Assertion 15 failed".